Skip to main content

 Awards Winners 2024 - EFORT Congress Hamburg 2024 - EFORT

-Fracture in the upper part of the humerus - Oslo University Hospital HF
+Fracture of the upper part of the humerus - Oslo University Hospital HF

-Disputed on complicated upper arm fractures - Diakonhjemmet hospital
+Dissertation on complicated upper arm fractures - Diakonhjemmet Hospital

 Public Defence: Alexander Nilsskog Fraser - Institute of Clinical Medicine